Creeping COVID-19 cases result in few schools mask mandates

 Reactions have ranged from supportive to angry.
 On the Facebook page of Woodland Hills High School in suburban Pittsburgh, one woman called the change “#insane.”

-Diana Martinez and Owen Cornwall, who have a first-grader at Graham and Parks School in Cambridge, Massachusetts, have been following the recommendation to mask their daughter.
+Diana Martinez and Owen Cornwall, who have a first grader at Graham and Parks School in Cambridge, Massachusetts, have been following the recommendation to mask their daughter.

 “We’re very happy about it.
 It gives us a little peace of mind,” said Martinez, 42, a professor at Tufts University.
 “I think the parents generally trend toward wearing them and that gives us some comfort.
 It’s the same case at our pre-school.
 There will be a couple of parents who don’t mask their child, but we will be masking our child.”